sjones6/funcatron-docs/getting-started.md

 })
 ```

-Once you have funcatron configured, you can use it like so:
+Once you have funcatron configured, you can use just like you would by requiring funcatron directly:

 ```javascript
 const makeFuncatron = require("./make-funcatron")